vaughanknight/timezonetax/README.md

 # The Time Zone Tax

 The time zone tax refers to the human cost associated with working across time zones.
-Like financial taxes, the time zone comes in many forms.
+Like financial taxes, time zone tax comes in many forms.

 Working across time zones always incurs a tax.
 Like all taxes they need to be paid.
 If you think you are not paying it, someone else is.
 If no one is paying